I currently work from home, and in doing so, I've discovered several ways to make the most of the experience.

 3. Use the Pomodoro Technique to Stay Focused

-The pomodoro technique is a time-management tool that consists of working for 25-minute bursts uninterrupted and then taking 5-minute breaks in-between.
+The Pomodoro Technique is a time-management tool that consists of working for 25-minute bursts uninterrupted and then taking 5-minute breaks in between.
 This technique was developed by Francesco Cirillo in the early 1990s to improve his productivity as a college student.
-The name “pomodoro” is just Italian for “tomato” and comes from the red, tomato-shaped timer that Francesco would use during his studies.
+The word pomodoro is just Italian for “tomato” and comes from the red, tomato-shaped timer that Francesco would use during his studies.

 What I like about this approach is that you can customize the technique as you see fit.
 I sometimes work for an hour or even 90 minutes and then take a longer 15–20 minute break.
 I’m an Android user, and I’ve been using an app called Brain Focus Productivity Timer for years.
 I love it because you can customize the timer intervals specifically for your work time and your break time.
 I’m sure there is a similar app for the iPhone as well.